 Much like there neighbors, the eastern province’s grasslands are relatively safe, though there is definitely a higher chance to come across something truly dangerous in the wilds of the eastern province.
 The roads are not as often patrolled, nor as convenient as they are in the western province, and large tracks of undeveloped space still exist.
 The soil of the eastern province is much richer than its neighbor and their farms produce all the best.
 The valley that the Irranwa river runs through is well know as the best grape bearing region and many wineries have sprung up around Lillidale.

 On the northern edge of the eastern province is the historical home of the elves, Liannaita forest, and the city of Elfholm.
-With its truly massive trees, so much older than mistyvale, it almost has a cathedral like feel.
+With its truly massive trees, so much older than Mistyvale, it almost has a cathedral like feel.
 Here the elves, fey and other good forest folk live with little interference from their human cousins.
 Buried deep within this forest are some of the oldest secrets of the kingdom, and it is said that the elves themselves, with their strange magics, make the trees grow to their incredible proportions.
 Guarder over by the Elven Ranger Corp who protects the lives of inhabitants and travelers alike.

 The High Desert: